emtneutrino/races/README.md

 ------------
 There are six sample races:  '00', '01', '02', '03', '04' and '05' saved in the public races list.
 You can load sample race '00' by typing `/races loadPublic 00`.
 To race in the loaded race, you need to register by typing `/races register`.
 Go to the registration waypoint of the race indicated by a purple circled star blip on the waypoint map and a purple cylinder checkpoint in the world.
 When prompted to join, type 'E' or press right DPAD to join.
 Wait for other people to join if you want, then type `/races start`.

-There are backups of the sample races in the `sampleraces` folder with the extension `.json`.
-Race `00` is backed up as `00.json`.
+There are backups of the sample races in the `sampleraces/` folder with the extension '.json'.
+Race '00' is backed up as `sampleraces/00.json`.
 If any of the sample races were deleted from the public list of races, you can restore them.
-Copy the deleted race from the `sampleraces` folder to the `resources/races/` folder.
-In the server console, type `races import 00` to import race `00` back into the public races list.
+Copy the deleted race from the `sampleraces/` folder to the `resources/races/` folder.
+In the server console, type `races import 00` to import race '00' back into the public races list.

 QUICK GUIDE FOR RACE CREATORS
 -----------------------------